MediatedCommunications/Mime-Detective/README.md

 It is derived from the publicly available [TrID file signatures](https://mark0.net/soft-tridnet-e.html) which may be used for personal/non-commercial use (free) or with a [paid commercial license](https://mark0.net/tridInspector-commercial-license-promo-for-companyx.html).

-# Optimizing/Balancing Performance and Memmory Utilization
+# Optimizing/Balancing Performance and Memory
 The ```ContentDetectionInspector``` is designed to be a fast, high-speed utility.
 In order to achieve maximum performance and lowest memory usage, there are a few things you want to do.